-Real applications need to model different types of dependencies between production /operations requests.
+Real applications need to model different types of dependencies between operations requests.

 EXAMPLE An MRP/ERP at level 4 can generate separate requests for subassemblies or a single request for the final assembly of a given finished product and for the manufacturing of the intermediate materials that are the subassemblies to be assembled.
 Of course, there is a work process dependency relationship and final assembly can start only after all subassemblies have been manufactured.
-This is handled in an implementation where a production or work request states the start time and/or end time and then the associated segment requests specify the earliest start time, latest end time and duration for each segment.
-The algorithm for the actual dispatching of work can be implemented at level 4 or level 3, but represented in the production schedule or production/operations schedule request.
+This is handled in an implementation where a operations or work request states the start time and/or end time and then the associated segment requests specify the earliest start time, latest end time and duration for each segment.
+The algorithm for the actual dispatching of work can be implemented at level 4 or level 3, but represented in the operations schedule or /operations request.

 How are “mixed” operations types used?